po21om/django_url_shortener/README.md

 ## Usage
 The app adds:
-- user accesible alias generator on main page (http://localhost:8000/)
+- user accessible alias generator on main page (http://localhost:8000/)
-- muliple 8-char long aliases (ex. http://localhost:8000/Axn67tR3) which redirects to chosen sites.
+- multiple 8-char long aliases (ex. http://localhost:8000/Axn67tR3) which redirects to chosen sites.

 ## Setup
 Start by coping shortener_app folder to the root of your django project.